ningkaiyang/Clash-Level-Calculator/README.md

 4. Set environment variables as needed:
 	- `ROYALE_API_KEY` (optional) – enable live player fetches.
 	- `FLASK_SECRET_KEY` (optional) – session signing for Flask.
 5. Deploy.
-Render will run `pip install -r requirements.txt` and bind to `$PORT` automatically.
+Render will run `pip install -r requirements.txt` and bind the service to the port specified by the `PORT` environment variable.

 ### Option B: Manual Web Service setup

 1. New → Web Service → connect this repo/branch.
 2. Language: Python 3.
 Build command: `pip install -r requirements.txt`.
-Start command: `gunicorn clash_level_calculator.web_app:app`.
+Start command: `gunicorn --bind 0.0.0.0:$PORT clash_level_calculator.web_app:app`.
 3. Instance type: Free.
 Add the env vars above if you want RoyaleAPI support.
+Consider setting a health check path under Advanced → Health Check Path (e.g., `/health`) to let Render verify the service is healthy.
 4. Deploy; every push to this branch auto-redeploys.

 ## Quick start
-Set a CLash Royale Developer API Key in your runtime environment (like zshrc) or replace directly into the Python script at `./clash_level_calculator/clients/royale_api.py` (but make sure not to push this one into Git).
+Set a Clash Royale Developer API Key in your runtime environment (like zshrc) or replace directly into the Python script at `./clash_level_calculator/clients/royale_api.py` (but make sure not to push this one into Git).

 Then, just run:
 ```bash